Chizobaeze/ETL-pipeline-using-shellscripting-Linux-/README.md

 .env File
 I used a .env file to store my credentials and file paths.
 Here's what it looks like:

-env
-Copy
-Edit
 MYSQL_USER=root
 MYSQL_PASSWORD=your_mysql_password
 DATABASE=crypto_data
 CSV_PATH=/full/path/to/crypto_currency.csv
-Make sure to update the path to where your CSV will be created.